American Ninja 3: Blood Hunt: Plot

-A powerful terrorist known as "The Cobra", has infected Sean Davidson, the American Ninja, with a deadly virus as human guinea pigs in his biological warfare experiments.
+A powerful terrorist known as "The Cobra", has infected Sean Davidson, the American Ninja, with a deadly virus.
+He uses Sean as a test subject in his biological warfare experiments.
 Sean and his partners Curtis Jackson and Dexter have no choice but to fight The Cobra and his army of genetically-engineered ninja clones led by the female ninja Chan Lee.